GoblinArchives/LiminalHorror/Liminal Horror System/Combat.md

 ## Actions
 On their turn a character may move up to 40ft and take up to one action.
 This may be casting a spell, attacking, making a second move, or some other combat maneuver.

 Players state what actions they will take before rolling dice.
-If they attempt something risky, the Warden will call for a save from the appropriate party.
+If they attempt something risky, the Facilitator will call for a save from the appropriate party.

 All actions, attacks, and movements take place roughly at the same time.